rafworkonly/rafworkonly.github.io/_posts/2026-06-11-climbing-on-rocks.md

 ---
 layout: post
 author: "Iggy"
-title: Danger is an Encounter with Death
+title: Standing on the Edge
 date: 2026-06-11
 ---
 Climbing on rocks is dangerous, you can fall, cut yourself, and be stranded in a position where you cannot receive immediate help.